 Can a seminar be taught at a college campus?

 Yes!
 Refuse To Be A Victim® has great partnerships with colleges and law enforcement agencies all over the country.
-We provide all of the student packets for these seminars at no cost if taught by campus law enforcement agencies.
-Please call 800-861-1166 or email us at email@example.com to learn more about teaching RTBAV at a collegiate setting, as grant funding may be available.
+We provide all of the student packets for these seminars at no cost if taught by campus law enforcement agencies or campus affiliate.
+Please call 800-861-1166 or email us at [email protected] to learn more about teaching RTBAV at a collegiate setting, as grant funding may be available.

 I’m affiliated with a law enforcement agency.
 Could we use this program for our community outreach efforts?

-I have signed up for the online instructor course, now what?
+I have signed up for the online instructor course; what do I do now?